juju/docs/src/en/charm-review-process.md

     charm proof

-Essentially, this command is meant to validate if it conforms to what the Charm Store thinks a charm structure and layout should be and will output particular information with a level of severity.
-You can learn more about the proof tool by clicking [here](tools-charms-tools.html#proof).
+Essentially, the [proof](tools-charm-tools.html#proof) command is meant to validate if it conforms to what the Charm Store thinks a charm structure and layout should be and will output particular information with a level of severity.

 In essense, you should make note of output for the end of the charm review process.
-If you come across errors (output starting with ```E```), these are typically major issues and will result in a broken charm.
+If you come across errors (output starting with `E`), these are typically major issues and will result in a broken charm.
 Ideally, you should determine whether this charm is likely to be deployable.
 If so, continue on with the review.